pozsarzs/modshell/document/dcon.md

 ### Checksum

-The checksum equals to the result after performing modulus-256 of all the ASCII values's sum preceding the checksum.
+The checksum equals to the result after performing modulus-256 of all the ASCII values' sum preceding the checksum.

 Example:
 ```